 Instructions to Editor: Change the second paragraph in subclause 8.3.3.1 as shown with track changes

 A STA uses the contents of the Address 1 field to perform the address matching for receive decisions.
 In the case where the Address 1 field contains a group address and the frame subtype is other than Beacon or the frame subtype Action, Category Multihop Action (Multihop Action frame), the Address 3 field also is validated to verify that the group addressed frame originated from a STA in the BSS of which the receiving STA is a member or from a mesh STA to which mesh peering is maintained.
 Details of addressing and forwarding of the group addressed frame in an MBSS are defined in 9.32.5.
 When the Address 1 field contains a group address and the frame subtype is either Probe Request or Action with Category Public, a wildcard BSSID value matches all receiving STA’s BSSIDs.
 If the frame subtype is Beacon, other address matching rules apply, as specified in 10.1.3.5.
 Frames of subtype Probe Request with a group address in the Address 1 field are additionally processed as described in 10.1.4.3.2.
 If the frame subtype is Action, the Category is Public, and the Action is 20/40 BSS Coexistence Management, then additional address matching rules for receive decisions apply as specified in 10.15 and 10.17.
+If the frame subtype is Probe Response, then additional address matching rules for receive decisions apply as specified in 10.1.4.3.1.

 10.1.4.3 Active Scanning